FabianWildgrube/PupilSizeTracker/README.md

 > Building is handled by [Bazel](https://bazel.build/), a language-agnostic build and dependency management tool.

 ## Setup with Docker
+0. Download mediapipe ([release 0.8.2](https://github.com/google/mediapipe/releases/tag/0.8.2)) and copy the files into the directory `deps/mediapipe-0.8.2`
 1. Build the Docker Container using the Dockerfile (this will take a rather long time, so go get lunch):
     ```sh
     # in the root of this repository: